MicrosoftDocs/WindowsCommunityToolkitDocs/docs/helpers/RemoteDeviceHelper.md

   - csharp
 ---

-# RemoteDevicePicker Control
+# RemoteDeviceHelper

-The [RemoteDeviceHelper](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.helpers.remotedevicepicker) gives you a list of Remote Systems.
+The [RemoteDeviceHelper](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.helpers.remotedevicehelper) gives you a list of Remote Systems.
 All the systems must be signed in with the same Microsoft Account (MSA)

 > [!IMPORTANT]
 > Make sure you enable "RemoteSystem" Capability in `package.appxmanifest`